 Tips for Lectors

 THE CHURCH SPACE IS LARGE AND RESONANT.
-It is not equipped with amplifiers and loudspeakers.
-Here are some tips for readers who want to be heard and understood under those circumstances:
+If it is not equipped with amplifiers and loudspeakers, here are some tips for readers who want to be heard and understood under those circumstances:

 1. DON'T RUSH.
 When you take your place at the lectern to read, remember that you are among friends.
 Don't rush into your text: stand there silently for a few seconds to get comfortable.
 Let the congregation look you over so they can see that you are perfectly at ease and in complete control of the moment.